List of Neighbours characters introduced in 2023: Trevor

 Trevor is a rescue dog owned by Haz.
 He brings Trevor into work at Harold's Café, despite health and safety regulations.
 Trevor chews on and destroys Mackenzie Hargreaves (Georgie Stone) pillows, which were bought for her by Sadie Rodwell (Emerald Chan).
 Trevor's presence at the café causes problems for Haz when dog hairs are found in food and drinks purchased onsite.
-Haz reveals that Trevor suffers from anxiety and cannot stay at home.
+Haz reveals that Trevor has anxiety and cannot stay at home.
 Mackenzie agrees to look after Trevor at home.
 He continues to struggle when left alone and chews up a jumper belonging to Haz's girlfriend, Billie Alessio (Georgia Walters).
 When Trevor annoys Billie, she locks him out of the house over night.
 Haz is shocked to find Trevor outside the following morning and breaks-up with Billie for her attitude towards Trevor.
 Haz's next girlfriend, Holly Hoyland (Lucinda Armstrong Hall) destroys a scarf gifted to him by Mackenzie because she is jealous.
 She lets Trevor take the blame for the damage but Haz soon discovers she has lied.
 Byron takes Trevor for a walk where he meets Trevor's original owner, Alyssa.
 She reveals that she had been looking for Trevor, originally named Bodie since he went missing.
 She requests that Byron give her Haz's details so she can reconnect with her former pet.
 Haz is reluctant to speak to her and forbids his housemates to let Trevor go outside.
 However, after Alyssa introduces her son to Haz, he agrees to give Trevor back.
 Haz and Mackenzie watch Trevor drive away in Alyssa's car.
 Trevor runs off from the Gavalas family home and returns to Haz, who returns him back to Alyssa.
 The Gavalases decide to return Trevor back to Haz after they realise he is homesick.